sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 You can check your firmware by opening the main menu by pressing a key at any time.

+Updating the firmware can be achieved by using one of the following methods:

+* [SD Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-the-sd-card): Load the firmware on an SD card, then use a serial terminal with *Firmware Upgrade* menu
+* [WiFi Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-wifi): Load the firmware over WiFi when the device is in WiFi AP Config Mode
+* [GUI Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-gui): Use the [Windows GUI](https://github.com/sparkfun/SparkFun_RTK_Firmware/Uploader_GUI) and a USB cable.
+(This method is python based which can also be used on Linux, Mac OS, and Raspberry Pi)
+* [CLI Method](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-cli): Use the command line *batch_program.bat* (see below)

+The SD method is generally recommended.
+For more information see [here](https://learn.sparkfun.com/tutorials/sparkfun-rtk-surveyor-hookup-guide/firmware-updates-and-customization).

 ## Updating Firmware From the SD Card

 [![Firmware update menu](https://cdn.sparkfun.com/assets/learn_tutorials/1/8/5/7/SparkFun_RTK_Express_-_Firmware_Update.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/1/8/5/7/SparkFun_RTK_Express_-_Firmware_Update.jpg)